phhai1710/phhai1710/README.md

     <td><b>My responsibilities</b></td>
     <td>
       <li>Participating in daily meetings, sprint planning and collaborate with other team members to deliver product on time.</li>
-      <li>Taking responsibility and successfully implementing the EPG section for the Live TV feature, resulting in a 3 times performance improvement which is a significant success in the MVP phase to gaining official approval to commence the project.</li>
+      <li>Taking responsibility and successfully implementing the EPG section for the Live TV feature, resulting in a <b>3 times performance improvement</b> which is a significant success in the MVP phase to gaining official approval to commence the project.</li>
-      <li>Developing features and contributing to the implementation of solutions, achieving over 65% unit test coverage to ensure robust and reliable software.</li>
+      <li>Developing features and contributing to the implementation of solutions, achieving <b>over 65% unit test coverage</b> to ensure robust and reliable software.</li>
     </td>
   </tr>
   <tr>